Apple Ring — everything we know so far about Apple's rumored smart ring

 Apple Ring: When could it be released?

-The appeal would be for people to have a "low-cost way to gather key health data without the need to wear a full-blown watch."
+According to that report, the appeal of an Apple Ring would be for people to have a "low-cost way to gather key health data without the need to wear a full-blown watch."
 As someone who prefers to wear a smart ring to bed for sleep tracking versus a smartwatch, I couldn't agree more.

-Apple's also teased the possibility of a smart ring in a recent survey sent out to Apple Watch owners.
-However this strikes us more like market research, corroborating the story that the Apple Ring is still in the ideas stage rather than any significant stage of development.
+Apple's also teased the possibility of a smart ring in a 2024 survey sent out to Apple Watch owners.
+However, this strikes us more like market research, corroborating the story that the Apple Ring is still in the ideas stage rather than any significant stage of development.

 Meanwhile, the CEO of rival Oura is convinced that Apple actually won't end up creating a smart ring — because of the danger it poses to the Apple Watch.
 Speaking in an interview with CNBC, Tom Hale explained that he believes Apple's top brass will be "unconvinced about the value of having a ring and watch together," and "they’re probably keeping a close eye on Samsung and a close eye on us."